stxapp/pysdk-demo/user_manual/docs/trading_bot.md

         ...
 ```

 Now its time to define these methods.
-Before the implementation we are going to need the SDK.
-### Installation

-Install the latest release via pip:

-    pip install stx-pysdk

-The SDK is built for python 3 only.
-If your system has both python2 and python3 manager installed then by default "pip" refers to python2 manager,
-so in order to install for python3 "pip3" would be used

-    pip3 install stx-pysdk

-After installing, we'll now use the provided StxClient by importing it from the installed SDK.
+We'll now use the provided StxClient by importing it from the installed SDK.

 ```python
 from stxsdk import StxClient